jd-develop/nougaro/how_it_works.md

-# How Nougaro works internally ?
+# How does Nougaro work internally ?

 ## The simple explanation